Turkistan (city): History

-My night from its memory like Shavgar.”

-In later centuries, this city repeatedly changed hands: first under the Samanids, then during the Seljuq era, and in the 6th/12th century it became the scene of battles between the Turks and the Samanids.

 The city emerged as a commercial hub following the decline of Otrar, an ancient city with remnants located southeast near the Syr Darya.
 Owing to the impact of Ahmad Yasawi, and in honor of his legacy, the city evolved into a significant hub for spiritual growth and Islamic education for the inhabitants of the Kazakh steppes.
 In the 1390s, Timur, the Turco-Mongol leader and the originator of the Timurid dynasty, constructed an impressive domed mazar or mausoleum over Yasawi's resting place.
 This structure stands as one of the most notable architectural landmarks in Kazakhstan.
 Until 2006, its image was featured on the reverse side of the country's banknotes.

 The city also boasts other significant historical landmarks such as a medieval bath-house and four mausoleums.
 One of these is dedicated to Rabiya Sultan Begim, Timur's great-granddaughter, while the other three pay tribute to Kazakh khans (rulers).

 Prior to the 19th-century Russian arrival, Turkistan was positioned at the boundary between the established Perso-Islamic oasis civilization of Transoxiana to its south and the vast expanse of the Kazakh steppes to its north.

 Between the 16th and 18th centuries, Turkistan rose to prominence as the capital of the Kazakh Khanate, becoming the political epicenter of the Kazakh steppe.
 However, as the Russian Empire expanded its conquests and weakened the Kazakh Khanate, smaller southern states were overtaken.
 By 1864, Russian General Veryovkin had captured Turkistan for the Kokand Khanate.
 Subsequently, under Russian rule, it became a part of the Syr-Darya Oblast in the Governor-Generalship of Russian Turkistan.
 Following the collapse of the Tsarist regime between 1917-18, it briefly joined the Turkistan Autonomous Soviet Socialist Republic.
 By 1924, it became a part of the Kazakh ASSR within Soviet Russia.

 On June 19, 2018, Shymkent was removed from the South Kazakhstan Region and placed directly under the governance of Kazakhstan.
 Concurrently, Turkistan became the regional administrative hub, and the region was renamed the Turkistan Region.

 In 2021, it was announced that the first 5G city will be set up in Turkistan.
 This project will be sponsored by Kcell and Ericsson.